TheFormulaCruisers/libcan/README.md

 ## Usage

 Functions to this interface are defined in the corresponding header files in _inc_.
 They are supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
-A block comment may contain the following doc-tags:
+A block comment may contain the following tags:

   * @brief
   * @param